 Set your expectations accordingly.
 Work out a study schedule that you know you can stick to and that fits around your life.

 Factor in holidays, birthdays, date nights and all the other things it’s important to keep in your life while you study.

 The object of the exercise isn’t to blitz through the work.
 It’s to learn and go into higher education both knowledgeable and prepared for what comes next.

 Distance learning gives you the flexibility and freedom to approach your studies in just that manner.
-You can study the material at length.
 You won’t have a teacher rushing you through the material because you have an exam in X weeks.

 You study the unit until you’re ready to move on to the next.

 The investment will bear fruit.
 Research suggests the distance learners retain 5 times more information than those in a bricks and mortar institute.
 That’s got to be worth the investment.